Nicole and Morena Writing / Courtesy Young Playwrights’ Theater

 It’s that time of year again…practically the biggest night of the entire year if you’re a senior in high school: Prom!
 Lots of family taking pictures, your date pinning on your corsage, a limo full of friends waiting in the driveway, and of course the dress.
 This year you can help a young lady find her dream gown by donating to DC Public Schools Annual Prom Dress Collection.

-No girl wants to go to prom in just anything, so it takes days, weeks, even months to find THE dress.
+Every year many girls drop the plan of going to their only prom because of the prices of the prom dress.
+Their dream of attending this magical event is fulfilled by various organizations that provide free prom dresses for low-income families.
+No girl wants to go to prom in just anything, so it takes days, weeks, even months to find a long sleeve 2 piece prom dress.
 Why not help someone find their dream gown for that special night?
+Free prom dresses are a boon to low-income students.
 The collection is accepting new and gently used dresses, shoes, jewelry and purses.
 You can drop off items between 9am and 5pm Monday – Friday until April 14th at 1200 First Street NE, on the 12th floor.
-For more information, call 202-442-5447 or email email@example.com.
+For more information, call 202-442-5447 or email firstname.lastname@example.org.

 Chancellor Michelle Rhee can now count another small victory in her fight with WTU and the City Council over the round of layoffs in early October.
 The D.C.
 Circuit Court has refused to grant a temporary restraining order in the case, which means that the layoffs will go ahead as planned, in front of the hearing in front of the circuit on November 5th.
 It’s not a large victory, by any means, as it’s based on the fact that if the re-hiring of those teachers is required, it’s no more difficult to do it after the court has ruled than it would be right now, but there’s momentum for the Chancellor, and that’s something she’s in sore need of.